 For a laugh, I bought a clearance t-shirt that says, “No Boyfriend.
 No Drama.”
 My dad thought it was hilarious.
 And brilliant.

 But it’s not just because of the well-known drama that comes with twitterpated teen romance.
-Here are seven biblically-fueled and parentally-influenced convictions why I don’t date.
+Here are seven Biblically-fueled and parentally-influenced convictions for why I don’t date right now.